You are here

 An increasing problem

-The problems faced by AIDS orphans
+The problems faced by children orphaned by AIDS

 Children whose parents are living with HIV often experience many negative changes in their lives and can start to suffer neglect, including emotional neglect, long before they are orphaned.
 Eventually, they may suffer the death of their parent(s) and the emotional trauma that results.
 In this case, they may then have to adjust to a new situation, with little or no support, and may suffer exploitation and abuse.7 8

 These psychological problems can become more severe if a child is forced to separate from their siblings upon becoming orphaned.
 In some regions this occurs regularly: a 2002 survey in Zambia showed that more than half of orphaned children no longer lived with all of their siblings.10

 Children orphaned by AIDS may miss out on school enrolment, have their schooling interrupted or perform poorly in school as a result of their situation.
 Expenses such as school fees and school uniforms present barriers to school attendance if orphans’ caregivers struggle to afford these costs.13

-A multi-country study released in 2010 found that orphanhood itself was not directly associated with lower school attendance (when measuring school attendance orphans are defined as children who have lost both parents while non-orphans are defined as children both of whose parents are alive).15 Instead, other factors such as greater household wealth were more likely to result in increased school attendance for both orphans and non-orphans.
+A multi-country study released in 2010 found that orphanhood itself was not directly associated with lower school attendance (when measuring school attendance orphans are defined as children who have lost both parents while non-orphans are defined as children both of whose parents are alive).14 Instead, other factors such as greater household wealth were more likely to result in increased school attendance for both orphans and non-orphans.

 The way forward